hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

     g.fillOval(location.x - radius, location.y - radius, 2 * getRadius(), 2 * getRadius());
   }
   ```
+  In the "Error Log View" three entries will appear.
+The log messages can be displayed by opening the "Error Log View" ("Window" > "Show view" > "Error Log").
+Double-click all three entries after each other and copy the timestamps.
+The first is the one triggered when saving was triggered ("SaveHandler saveEditor: [timestamp in ms]").
+The second when Hot Code Replace starts ("doHotCodeReplace: [timestamp in ms]") and the third when Hot Code Replace finishes ("HCRSucceeded: [timestamp in ms]").

   For benchmarking a variable modification, we place a Breakpoint in the `move`-method and change the value of variable `dx` to another value via the "Variables View" when the application is halting at the Breakpoint.
   ```java
   public void move(){
       getLocation().translate(dx, dy);
   }
   ```
+  In the "Error Log View" an entry will appear displaying the time needed to set the value ("ObjectValueEditor setValue [time-delta in ms]").

 ### Reproducible setup of system and benchmark
 #### Installation on Ubuntu 16.04.1 LTS